The first project to have been rated BREEAM ‘Outstanding’ under the 2014 RFO scheme, with a score of over 85%

 Employee satisfaction.
 The Hub’s design has delivered strong social infrastructure to bring people together, namely activity based working, informal seating pods and social space, all alongside conventional desking and formal meeting areas.
 A Workplace Survey shows that 95% of our people believe the space supports their wellbeing and there has been an overall increase in employee satisfaction.

-In summary, key sustainability features include:
+Key sustainability features include:

 - Increased cycling facilities